 Breaking Down Technical Analysis of Stocks Using Price and Volume Data

-The bottom line is that technical analysis is the only method to predict market prices.
+The bottom line is that is the only method to predict market prices.
 This reflects all the available information that could impact a market.
 As a result, there’s a need to consider other tools available in the market.
 For instance economic, fundamental, and new development.
-Because they are previously priced as a dispose of security.
+Because they are previously priced as a disposal of security.

 However, technical analysts believe that the movement of the price is directly related to trends.
 As well as history tends to repeat itself (when it comes to market).